-(c) Approach
+(b) Approach

-For each Specific Aim, describe the overall strategy, methodology, and analyses to be used to accomplish the specific aims of the project.
-Include how the data will be collected, analyzed, and interpreted.
+• Describe the overall strategy, methodology, and analyses to be used to accomplish the specific aims of the project.
+Include how the data will be collected, analyzed, and interpreted as well as any resource sharing plans as appropriate.

-Discuss potential problems, alternative strategies, and benchmarks for success anticipated to achieve the aims.
-If the project is in the early stages of development, describe any strategy to establish feasibility, and address the management of any high risk aspects of the proposed work.
+• Discuss potential problems, alternative strategies, and benchmarks for success anticipated to achieve the aims.

+• If the project is in the early stages of development, describe any strategy to establish feasibility, and address the management of any high-risk aspects of the proposed work.